Detailed Guide forMedical Assistants in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Medical Assistants in California is $34,518 annually, or $16.60 hourly.
+The median wage in 2016 for Medical Assistants in California was $34,518 annually, or $16.60 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits normally include paid vacation, holiday, and sick leave.
 Many Assistants also enjoy employer-paid health and dental insurance, and retirement plans.